 SAS Example Using Replication Weighting Methods: The following is an example of code that should be used in SAS survey procs to weight the data and calculate standard errors that account for the NHATS complex sample design using replication weighting methods.
-In this example, using Round 1 data to generate means, the surveymeans option is selected.
-The varmethod statement (as shown below) and the R1 weight and replicate weight variables are specified.
+The varmethod statement (as shown below) and the analytic weight and replicate weight variables are specified.